IgorMundstein/WinMemoryCleaner/README.md

 1. Open Resource Monitor (search `resmon.exe` in the Start Menu).
 2. Go to the **Memory** tab.
 Observe the blue "Standby" portion of the bar.
 This is RAM used for caching files from closed programs.
-3. Open and close a few large applications (a game, a browser, Photoshop).
+3. Now, open and close a few large applications (a game, a browser, Photoshop).
 Watch the blue "Standby" section grow.
 4. In WinMemoryCleaner, select **only the `Standby List`** and click `Optimize`
 5. Watch the Resource Monitor again.
 The blue "Standby" memory will instantly drop, and the light green "Free" memory will increase by the same amount.